Kau5h1K/Kau5h1K.github.io/_posts/2019-03-20-github-scala-repo-analysis.md

 ---
 ## 6. What files were changed in the last ten pull requests?
 <p>Choosing the right place to make a contribution is as important as choosing the project to contribute to.
 Some parts of the code might be stable, some might be dead.
 Contributing there might not have the most impact.
 Therefore it is important to understand the parts of the system that have been recently changed.
 This allows us to pinpoint the "hot" areas of the code where most of the activity is happening.
-Focusing on those parts might not the most effective use of our times.</p>
+Focusing on those parts might not be the most effective use of our times.</p>

 ```python